airshipit/promenade/docs/source/getting-started.rst

-For convenience, there is a script which builds an image from the current code, then uses it to construct scripts for the example:
+For convenience, there is a script which builds an image from the current code, then uses it to generate certificates and construct scripts:

 .. code-block:: bash

-    ./tools/dev-build.sh
+    ./tools/dev-build.sh examples/basic build

-*NOTE* the ``dev-build.sh`` script puts Promenade in debug mode, which will instruct it to use Vagrant's shared directory to source local charts.

 Using Promenade Behind a Proxy